kosail/KVantage/README.md

 I tried alternatives like [ComposeNativeTray](https://github.com/kdroidFilter/ComposeNativeTray), but for some reason, the main action kills the app instead of toggling its visibility.
 I first thought it was a bug of my code, but after several hours of trial and error and having long discussions with AI, I couldn't figure out what's wrong.
 I desisted to use it.

 Swing's system tray may work, but it looks horrid and I think it might cause more damage than adding value.
-And, the last resource I thought of libayatana-appindicator, and that's what I'm looking into.
-I'll probably just drop this feature though, because it requires using JNA and low level interop which I'm an absolutely beginner with.
+Still, I will look into that later.

 ---